Getting Help with Mental Illness

 “We flat-out don’t talk about mental illness,” psychiatrist Catherine Birndorf says.
 “ILLNESS is the key word here.
 Just like physical illness.
 When we use words like distress or emotional problems or some other euphemism that’s more palatable, we are obscuring the fact that anxiety and depression are real illnesses.
 They can be deadly when untreated.
 They can cause huge emotional losses.
 And huge economic losses—depression is one of the leading causes of missed work.”

 Depression and suicide rates are staggering: According to a recent CDC report, suicide rates have risen 30 percent in the US since 1999.
 In 2016, close to 45,000 people died by suicide.
-Globally, the World Health Organization has reported that about 800,000 people commit suicide each year.
+Globally, the World Health Organization has reported that about 800,000 people die by suicide each year.

 “We’re all so afraid to have the conversation,” Birndorf says.
 Which she sees as a huge barrier to destigmatizing mental illness.
 It’s an illness that bears a disproportionate amount of shame compared to nearly every other disease or condition that we think of as physical in nature.

 Mental illness is complex and yes, terrifying.
 But not talking about it doesn’t make it less so.
 “We can’t not talk about depression or suicide in society as a means to protect people.”
 Birndorf likens this to never talking about safe sex—it doesn’t make sense, it doesn’t serve us.

 While there is no guarantee that we can keep ourselves or our loved ones safe through therapy or medication or any other means, so many of us have been asking: How can we help?
 In response, Birndorf outlines tools to recognize depression in others and yourself, ways to open up the conversation, and advice for getting into treatment.
 Her most poignant piece of advice might be this simple one: Don’t be afraid to ask questions because you don’t have the answers yourself.